The Science Behind Neuroplasticity: How TMS Helps Rewire the Brain for Recovery

 Out-of-network reimbursement

 Some patients choose to pursue treatment and submit claims independently to their insurance provider for possible reimbursement.
-Outcomes vary by plan, and reimbursement is not guaranteed.

 Paying out of pocket

 When insurance coverage is not available, fMRI-guided TMS therapy at Neurotherapeutix is offered as a self-pay service.
-This allows treatment decisions to be guided by clinical goals rather than insurance requirements.

-How Neurotherapeutix helps with insurance questions
+How Neurotherapeutix helps patients navigate insurance questions

 Navigating insurance decisions can feel overwhelming, especially when you’re already focused on your health or supporting a loved one.